Our Vision and Goals

 Our work is grounded in a Vermont tradition of stewardship, restraint, practicality, and good sense.
 We believe dark-sky protection is not just about astronomy.
 It is also about conservation, community character, public safety, energy savings, education, and quality of life.

-Our Mission
+Our mission

 DarkSky Vermont works to protect Vermont’s nighttime environment and heritage of dark skies through education, outreach, practical assistance, partnership, and better outdoor-lighting practices.

-Emerging goals
+Our goals

 1. Strengthen DarkSky Vermont as a statewide organization